PCAT...What is it?...and more answers

 When in my coursework should I take the PCAT?

-Bear in mind that PCAT scores more than two years old (taken prior to January 2012) will not be considered when making admissions decisions.
+Bear in mind that PCAT scores more than three years old (taken prior to January 2015) will not be considered when making admissions decisions.

 How does the UH College of Pharmacy interpret the PCAT scores?